Celebrating #anovagivingnerd Kelvin

 Earlier this month, Anova announced its commitment to becoming a more responsible company.
 As a business, we have an obligation to not only minimize our impact on the planet but to give back to the community.
 As a smart kitchen company, we are in a very unique position to do exactly that.
 We make products capable of feeding hundreds of people at once.
 And that’s something to celebrate.

 In this spirit, I am excited to announce the official launch of the #anovagivingnerd blog.
-Once a month, we will celebrate those in our community who are going above and beyond to help others.
+Every few months, we will celebrate those in our community who are going above and beyond to help others.
 This month, I got to talk with UX designer turned chef extraordinaire Kelvin.
 Each week, Kelvin dedicates 15-20 hours of his own time to cook for over 60 people who are part of the Safe Parking Program in Seattle.
 The Safe Parking program provides a safe, reliable space to park for people living in their cars.
 It gives them access to restroom facilities and provides them with an added layer of security.
 It also connects people to much needed social services.
 This helps those experiencing homelessness find safer living conditions faster.

 Kelvin’s dedication to the program and the people it supports is inspiring.
 Today, we are excited to highlight the cause that is so close to his heart.***WARNING: Kelvin’s passion is contagious – you might catch it!***